Landscape Design Principles

 Here are four types of plants that add texture to a DIY landscape design:

 - A variety of foliage adds texture.
-Lamb's ears are rougher to the touch, while succulents have smooth, rounded leaves.
+Lamb's ears are rougher, while succulents have smooth, rounded leaves.
 Ferns add a soft texture because of their deep green foliage, different sizes, and low-to-the-ground growing patterns.

 - Perennials, shrubs, and trees' leaf shapes, such as the weeping willow's drooping leaves, the feathery plumes of some ornamental grasses, and spiky palm leaves.

-- The plant blossoms also provide texture, such as the waxy feel of a magnolia flower, the upright cluster of flowers of a crape myrtle, or the spiky blossom on bee balm.
+- The plant blossoms also provide texture, such as the waxy feel of a magnolia flower, the upright cluster of crape myrtle flowers, or the spiky blossom on bee balm.

-While all of this information about design principles, color theory, and texture may feel overwhelming to you, consider starting small.
+While all this information about design principles, color theory, and texture may feel overwhelming, consider starting small.
 Gardens and landscapes take years to fill out.
-Plus, you can also change your design when you're a more experienced gardener.
+You can also change your design when you're a more experienced gardener.

 Remember that you need to see a full-grown plant in your mind before you plant that sapling or young perennial.
 Plants will grow and fill out.
 So, a plant's baby stage won't look the same in a year or two when it's fully grown.

-If you're a busy professional and don't like working out in the garden, you can hire a landscape designer who has studied and perfected the above skills to create a pleasing palette for your property.
+Suppose you're a busy professional and prefer to avoid working out in the garden.
+In that case, you can hire a landscape designer who has studied and perfected the above skills to create a pleasing palette for your property.

 - LandscapingNetwork.com, "Landscape Design Principles."